This Pilgrim page features poems accepted or published thus far in 2025 — a total of 14.

 can darken eyebrows gone from gray

-.
+to white.
 And so, the day turns bad,

 divides itself, bringing sundown closer,